itsdapolice/yuki-translator/README.md

 ## What It Does

 - translates pasted script excerpts line by line
+- can inspect an EPUB and translate only selected chapters
 - preserves blank lines and structure for easier review
 - injects glossary terms, style guidance, and notes into the translation request
+- can force translation into a single request for faster runs
+- can disable proofreading entirely when speed matters more than cleanup
+- shows a live estimate of how many model requests the current run will send
 - shows export, extraction, and proofreading previews in the UI
 - exports Markdown or JSON
 - supports Docker for running the UI and local `llama.cpp` stack together